nfour/xcomponent/README.md

 // OR EVEN TERSER
 //

+//
+// EXPERIMENTAL.
+Currently this is UNOPTIMIZED and may cause unecessary re-renders.
+I am not smart enough to figure out how to optimize this yet :)
+//
 // Can avoid needing to use X.useProps() by making props reactive before passing them to the component const X = xcomponent.configure({ observableProps: true })